 Yes, Off-Nadir Delta is responsive and works on tablets and smartphones.
 However, for the best experience with detailed satellite imagery analysis, we recommend using a desktop or laptop computer with a larger screen.

-Delta Watchfloor is your daily global situational picture — a single dashboard that brings together real-time geopolitical event signals (Delta Signals), active fires, and your saved map layers.
+Delta Watchfloor is your daily global situational picture — a single dashboard that brings together near-real-time geopolitical event signals (Delta Signals), active fires, and your saved map layers.
 You can browse the latest worldwide events for free without an account; sign in to see what changed in your areas and to run AI remote-sensing deep-dives on the events that matter.

 Delta Agent is an AI intelligence analyst you chat with in plain language.
 It reasons over live Delta Signals with real GEOINT/OSINT tradecraft and returns a sourced, geolocated brief — recommending which sensor (SAR or optical) and which area to image next.
 It reads satellite imagery of the area, remembers the conversation for follow-ups, shows its sources, and hands every finding off to the map.
-This "tip-and-cue" workflow connects news to satellite tasking.
+This "tip-and-cue" workflow connects news to satellite imagery collection.
 Delta Agent is available to any registered user — each question draws from your token balance, so you only pay for the depth you use.

 Delta Signals is built on open monitoring of global news media — an open dataset that codes world events with their locations.
 Off-Nadir Delta adds AI enrichment on top.
 All signals retain their source attribution, credited wherever signal data is shown.